The Arkansas Raid on Island 37, Tennessee

 BLIND TIGERS AND BLIND JUSTICE: THE ARKANSAS RAID ON ISLAND 37, TENNESSEE: The Mississippi River has wound its way through the heart of America for countless years, and its path has changed with the imperceptible ease of the river’s own movement.
 Island 37, located about thirty-five miles north of Memphis, was changed dramatically by the Mississippi, and the story that unfolded there in 1915 had nearly as many shifts in direction as the river itself.

 In the beginning, the Mississippi River made a great bend around Island 37.
 The main channel turned west from its normal southerly flow and followed a course that left Tennessee with a peninsula in the shape of a horseshoe, or elbow.
 The circumference of this projection was twenty-two miles, although the distance across the open end of this “horseshoe” was only two miles.
-On March 7, 1876, the river found the power to cut through the narrow land mass, thus avoiding the longer circumferential journey.
-3 The flow was so strong, in fact, that within thirty hours a steamboat safely crossed on its way up the Mississippi.
+On March 7, 1876, the river found the power to cut through the narrow land mass, thus avoiding the longer circumferential journey. (( Part of Island 37 was also separated that day, resulting in the formation of appropriately named Centennial Island. )) The flow was so strong, in fact, that within thirty hours a steamboat safely crossed on its way up the Mississippi.
 Hence, part of Tipton County, Tennessee, had been cut off from the mainland and had come to rest against the Arkansas banks.